Dowling College: Closure

 Dowling College was accredited by the Middle States Commission on Higher Education.
 In November 2015, Middle States required Dowling to show cause as to why the school's accreditation should not be revoked due to the college's finances, a final warning before such action would be taken.
 In March 2016 Dowling announced that they had secured a partnership with Global University Systems, allowing the college to continue operating.
 On May 23, five days before the Class of 2016's graduation ceremony, the agreement with Global University Systems stalled and Dowling needed an emergency infusion of cash to survive until graduation.

 In a total surprise to many students, faculty, and staff, on May 31 Dowling announced that the school would be closing in three days.
 Nearly all employees were laid off.
 The closing date was later pushed back to June 8.
 On that day, president Albert Inserra announced that negotiations had restarted and the motion to close the school was rescinded.
 A teach-out plan, required by Middle States, to help students transition to other institutions, was put into effect in partnership with Molloy College.
 However, since Dowling remained open, the teach-out plan was canceled and students were left on their own.
 On July 13, the board of trustees announced that they had failed to reach an agreement with Global University Systems, and the college would close on August 31, when Middle States would revoke its accreditation.
 Dowling College granted its last degrees and closed on August 31, then filed for bankruptcy protection on November 29, 2016.
+The mansion and grounds have faced extreme vandalism since its closure.

-LIU has taken over as successor custodian of Dowling College's transcript records.
+Long Island University has taken over as successor custodian of Dowling College's transcript records.